Robin0206/FolderEncryptorGo/README.md

 Key Derivation is done using PKDF2.

-In the future i will probably add:
+In the future i will probably add:\n
 -Menu for tweaking the Iteration-count for PKDF2 -Obfuscation of folder names (currently only filenames are obfuscated) -Maybe a second encryptor for encrypting small files which encrypts them in place